D-TOR11/rgb-k2000/README.md

 ## RGB K2000
+it's a project with rgb aand a raspberry PI 3B+
 -   pixel.py do a speed rainbow
 -   k2000_long.py do the same things than the car K2000
 -   k2000_short.py is a better version of k2000_long.py